AMWA-TV/bcp-003/best-practice-tls-pki.md

 Servers SHALL NOT provided unencrypted WebSocket connection (ws: URL scheme).

-### Other protocols
+### Other Protocols: Server

-Other protocols used in APIs SHOULD be secured using TLS, where this is supported.
+Other protocols used for Messages SHOULD be secured using TLS, where this is supported.

 - For instance, MQTT supports use of TLS 1.2.
   - This is an alternative transport for IS-07 events.